raynord22/StatLieCheck/replit.md

 ## Overview

 StatLieChecker is a Streamlit-based web application designed to analyze statistical claims and identify potential fallacies or misleading statistics.
 The application leverages natural language processing (NLTK) and statistical analysis (SciPy) to detect common statistical manipulation techniques as outlined in "How to Lie with Statistics."
+The app now includes optional camera OCR functionality for analyzing statistics from images and comprehensive chapter-by-chapter fallacy detection based on Darrell Huff's classic book.

+## Recent Changes (July 30, 2025)

+- Enhanced fallacy detection system with chapter-specific references to "How to Lie with Statistics"
+- Added optional camera OCR functionality using EasyOCR (gracefully degrades if not available)
+- Improved user interface with better formatting and educational content
+- Added comprehensive sidebar with Huff's principles and questions
+- Enhanced statistical significance testing with better error handling
+- Implemented chapter-by-chapter fallacy categorization (Chapters 1-10)

 ## User Preferences